pascal-fb-martin/houselinux/README.md

 * info.cores: the number of active cores.
 * info.boot: the time of the last boot.

+This status information is visible in the Status web page.

 ## Implementation

 The following is currently implemented: